 With Benify’s market-leading benefits platform, whenever employees view their employment and benefits offering, they see only information and offers that are specific to them, based on their own unique situation.
 This includes any geographical and generational considerations.

 For wellbeing benefits to be of use to employees, they must be useful to every individual.

 Putting It All Together

-To manage an effective global yet local, personalised wellbeing strategy, think of the following:
+To manage an effective global yet local, personalized wellbeing strategy, think of the following:

-Your organisation makes a global decision to offer wellness benefits to every employee in each country.
+Your organization makes a global decision to offer wellness benefits to every employee in each country.

-The wellness benefits offered in each country are localised based on the local market and fulfilment is made through local suppliers and vendors.
+The wellness benefits offered in each country are localized based on the local market and fulfillment is made through local suppliers and vendors.

 Finally, employee benefits are personalised when employees are given the flexibility to choose, for example, how they wish to spend their benefits budget or which supplier or doctor they want to visit.

 Flexible Budget Models